jrista/KenzanGulp/gulpbuild.md

 c.js /                              \> [{temp.js}]      |   \> [{temp.min.js}] |
 ```

 Notice here that the things moving through the pipeline get transformed along the way.
 We start out with three discrete javascript files.
 The first stage of the pipeline, our concatenation stage, merges those files together into a temp.js via simple concatenation.
 Our stream now consists of a single thing.
 The next stage of the pipeline "uglifies" the temp.js file (minifies and obfuscates), and it outputs a single thing into the stream.

+By default, in the current version of Gulp, streams are fully buffered.
+That means that instead of behaving like a flowing stream, content is preloaded into a stream (buffered), then streamed.
+This supports some plugin types that cannot operate on true flowing streams, which has apparently been necessary for some plugins.

-It should also be noted that the things in our pipeline really do "stream" through.
-The first stage of our pipeline gets a.js first, and concat will write the contents of that .js file to the temp.js file as it receives it.
-Then it will receive b.js, and write that, then it will receive c.js and write that.
-With streaming, you don't have to complete the reading of all source files first...they can be delivered as they are read.
+It should also be noted that the things in our pipeline really can "stream" through, without being buffered.
+With true streaming, when enabled via configuration, the first stage of our pipeline gets a.js first, and concat will write the contents of that .js file to the temp.js file as it receives it.
+Then it will receive b.js, and write that, then it will receive c.js and write that, without waiting.
+With streaming, you don't have to complete the reading of all source files into memory first...they can be delivered as they are read.
 A more interesting pipeline from above is our build:html task.
 This actually works with multiple files as a stream for a couple of stages.
 We might have a state in our pipeline like this:

 ```
 a.jade \